 4) Are you going to meet anyone at the weekend?

+5) Are you going to watch television tonight?
 6) What book are you going to read next?

 7) When are you going to stop smoking?